DanielProl1xy/XFileManager/README.md

 # Features

 You can explore your disks by typing path in followed line with text, or by clicking on folders in explorer.
-You can serach your files/folders by typing name in text line which is by right hand of path text line.
+You can search your files/folders by typing name in text line which is by right hand of path text line.

 # Requires: